-The inflammatory response resulting from chronic hepatocyte injury comprises accumulation of immune cells in the liver, among others, T cells, macrophages and dendritic cells, mainly into and around bile infarct areas (Figure 2C, asterisk) [10].
-The inflammatory and fibrogenic response is initiated by resident liver cells, e.g., Kupffer cells and activated HSCs that secrete a wide range of cytokines and chemokines and thereby influence quality and quantity of inflammatory and consequently fibrotic responses [11; 12].
+The inflammatory response resulting from chronic hepatocyte injury resulted in the accumulation of immune cells in the liver, among others, T cells, macrophages and dendritic cells, which were mainly found within and around bile infarct areas (Figure 2C, asterisk) [10].
+The inflammatory and fibrogenic response is initiated by resident liver cells, primarily liver macrophages (Kupffer cells) and activated hepatic stellate cells (HSCs) secreting a wide range of cytokines and chemokines which determine the quality and quantity of inflammatory and consequently fibrotic responses [11; 12].
 Upon parenchymal damage, quiescent HSCs undergo phenotypical changes to myofibroblasts (MFBs).
 The most prominent role of MFBs is extracellular matrix (ECM) production and reorganization, as reflected by, among others, increased synthesis of α-SMA, type I collagen and TIMPs.
-A marked increase of the number of α-SMA- and S100a4-positive cells, as measured by immunohistochemistry, was obvious after BDL (Figures 3B, C).
-Migration of MFBs to the injury and their contractility contribute to liver scarring.
+A marked increase of the number of α-SMA- and S100a4-positive cells, as measured by immunohistochemistry, was observed after BDL (Figures 3B, C).
+Migration of MFBs to the site of injury and their contractility contribute to liver scarring.
 This is accompanied by parenchymal cell proliferation, which began to rise at day 2 as regenerative response but decreased at day 14 (Figure 3D).
 With a slightly faster response as compared to HSCs, starting at 30 h upon BDL, Kupffer cells started to proliferate (Figure 3E).

 The overall hepatic proliferative response as analyzed by immunohistochemistry was confirmed by elevated mRNA expression of Ki67 (Figure 4A).

-Between 5 and 14 days after BDL, periportal alterations were associated with fibrotic changes.
+Between days 5 and 14 after BDL, periportal alterations were associated with fibrotic changes.
 As demonstrated by Sirius red staining, extensive fibrosis, characterized by a several-fold increase of collagen deposition (Figure 4B), including bridging, was observed 5 days after BDL (Figure 4C).
 We further stained for connective tissue growth factor (CTGF), a prominent fibrogenic cytokine and enhancer of TGF- effects [13].
-The number of CTGF-positive cells increased time dependent and continously with time and severity of fibrosis, starting as early as 12 h upon BDL (Figure 3F).
+Appearance of CTGF-positive cells started as early as 12 h upon BDL and their count increased continuously (Figure 3F).